AnshikaAgrawal5501/w3resources/README.md

 # w3resources
-This repository contains the submissions in Java of the site w3resouces.com
+This repository contains the submissions in Java.
+Click here [https://www.w3resource.com/java-exercises/index.php] for the questions.